-“his covenant-faithfulness.”
+“his covenant faithfulness.”
 The Hebrew word hesed (#02617 חֶסֶד) cannot be easily translated into English.
 It is rooted in relationship and the concept of covenant and relates itself to the faithfulness that God shows in keeping His covenants and His promises.
-Hesed wraps up in one word much of the wonderful qualities of God: covenant faithfulness, lovingkindness, mercy, grace, loyalty—wonderful qualities that come from the heart.
-Hesed is thus impossible to translate by the same word in all of its contexts; the translator/reader must understand the semantic range of the word and use the meaning that best fits the context.
-However, since hesed is, on its most basic level, a relationship word, and when it comes to Israel and the Israelites a covenant word, it is good to try to use “covenant faithfulness” or something such as that when translating it if the context warrants it, which it often does if hesed is referring to the relationship actions between God and Israel.
+Hesed wraps up in one Hebrew word many of the wonderful qualities of God: covenant faithfulness, lovingkindness, mercy, grace, loyalty—wonderful qualities that come from the heart.
+Hesed is thus impossible to translate by the same word in all of its contexts; the translator/reader must understand the semantic range of hesed and use the meaning that best fits the context.
+However, since hesed is, on its most basic level, a relationship word, and when it comes to Israel and the Israelites it is a covenant word, it is good to try to use “covenant faithfulness” or something such as that when translating it if the context warrants it, which it often does if hesed is referring to the relationship actions between God and Israel.

 It is worth noting that different scholars understand hesed to have different meanings, and this is due to the wide semantic range of the word itself.
-The NIDOTTE says, “The concept of faithfulness, steadfast love, or more generally kindness, represented by hesed, has a strong relational aspect that is essential to any proper definition of the term. … The divine exercise of hesed is based on God’s covenantal relationship with his people; hesed is the ‘essence’ of the covenantal relationship” (Willem VanGemeren, ed., New International Dictionary of Old Testament Theology and Exegesis, Zondervan, Grand Rapids, MI, 1997, Vol. 2, p.
-211).
+The NIDOTTE says, “The concept of faithfulness, steadfast love, or more generally kindness, represented by hesed, has a strong relational aspect that is essential to any proper definition of the term. … The divine exercise of hesed is based on God’s covenantal relationship with his people; hesed is the ‘essence’ of the covenantal relationship.”a

 Although hesed is rightly used of God because of His covenants and promises and behaviors associated with covenants and keeping them, it is also used by people in a more general way to indicate devotion, kindness, faithfulness, love, etc., depending on the context.
 For example, when Boaz says that Ruth showed hesed (Ruth 3:10), some of the translations of it in the English Bibles are “devotion,” “kindness,” “faithful,” “loyalty,” “goodness,” “faithful love,” and “lovingkindness.”
 Different scholars see the exact nuance of hesed in Ruth 3:10 differently, and thus the different translations.
 It is noteworthy that Naomi uses the word hesed in her blessing, because part of the covenant, the Mosaic Law, was that people show love and kindness to widows, which Boaz was doing.